brandonlind/pythonimports/README.md

     #    or is set to 'choose' so the user can run from command line
     #    and manually choose which accounts are used
     #
-    # accounts are those slurm accounts with '_cpu' returned from the command:
+    # accounts are those slurm accounts that do not end with '_gpu' returned from the command:
     #    sshare -U --user $USER --format=Account
     #
     # to manually balance queue using all available accounts: